50 Dumbest Things Tourists Have Ever Done

 36. Trying to Smuggle Someone in a Suitcase

 Even worse than both Chihuahua lady and pigeon man is the guy who tried to bring his wife on a train inside a suitcase.
 This comical scenario doesn’t seem real, but it happened in Poland in 2015.
 Officials became suspicious of the man’s gigantic suitcase and asked him to open it, not expecting a woman in her 30s to pop out.

 Allegedly, he was trying to smuggle his wife, who is Russian, into the European Union.
 But given that they were married, she could’ve just ridden on the train.

 We have to hand it to this guy for his sense of humor and originality.
-First of all, he was dressed like Zorro at Los Angeles International Airport for a reason no one can discern.
-But when there was a false security alert, airport security found him suspicious and approached them.
+He was dressed like Zorro at Los Angeles International Airport for a reason no one can discern.
+Which seemed funny, until there was a false security alert and airport security found him suspicious.

 Apparently, a lot of people think sand is the coolest souvenir — so many people that it’s actually causing a problem in the Italian island of Sardinia.

 In 2019, two French tourists fell in love with the island's sand and filled up 14 bottles with it to bring back home.
 Of course, they got arrested and fined.
 While they claimed to not know that their action was illegal, we really don’t see why you would need to import that much sand.
 This is not “Bram Stoker's Dracula.”